jamzi/portfolio/content/blog/react-native-setup-with-expo/index.md

 > git clone https://github.com/jamzi/introduction-to-react-native-with-expo

-And checkout to branch `1-react-native-setup-with-expo`.
+Checkout to the branch `1-react-native-setup-with-expo` and install the packages (`yarn / npm install`).

 I've used Expo CLI to scaffold a new Expo project with TypeScript.
 If you want to try out the CLI tool, use the following command: